 Rebuilding and maintaining intimacy is an ongoing process, like any part of keeping a relationship healthy.
 It’s certainly something you can do even in the later stages but just understand it’s unlikely to be an overnight change.

-I’ve covered a more complete guide on how to bring more affection to your marriage to start with, but if you’d like something more specific then tell me what you’re dealing with in your marriage specifically.
+I’ve covered a more complete guide on how to bring more affection to your marriage to start with, or if you’d rather take a deeper look at your marriage: